Patata25/dataquest-projects/us-births-analysis/Readme.md

 `date_of_month` | Day number of the month `day_of_week` | Day of week, where 1 is Monday and 7 is Sunday `births` | Number of births

+The Jupyter notebook contains some basics analysis on both datasets, including:

+- U.S. births counts by period (year, month of a year, day of a month, day of a week)
+- Least and most births counts by granularity
+- Trend analysis: same values from different periods
+- Difference of births counts each year between the 2 datasets (in percentage)